What is INSIGHT and why was it set up?

 Our guiding principle is to benefit patients, the NHS and the wider public through the development of new insights in disease detection, diagnosis, treatments and personalised healthcare.

 We will achieve this by allowing trusted researchers to access high quality, large-scale and anonymised health data.
 This will allow them to use advanced analytics, including artificial intelligence, on many types of eye imaging and associated patient health records.

 The data will be available through INSIGHT from March 2021.
 However, this type of research is well established, and has already led to breakthroughs in a number of areas of medicine.
 Our aim is to encourage and accelerate this work, and ultimately transform the way eye disease and other associated conditions are diagnosed and managed.

-INSIGHT is a partnership of six organisations from the health, academic and technology sectors:
+INSIGHT is a collaboration between six partners from the public sector, industry and academia:

 University Hospitals Birmingham NHS Foundation Trust (lead)